mshniyaz/nucleo-f746zg-flashmem/Flash-W25N04KV/README.md

 # Flash-W25N04KV Library Documentation

 The FLASH-W25N04KV library contains functions for operating the flash memory.
 Detailed documentation can be found in the FLASH-25N04KV folder.
+To ensure your project recognises the library, **Right click your project folder in STM32CubeIDE > Properties > C/C++ General > Paths and Symbols > Add "/${ProjName}/Flash-W25N04KV" as a workspace path**.

-Include it in your code with the below:
+Use the library with the below:

 ```c
 #include <flash.h>